-Vegetation and soil development on naturally-revegetated versus seeded reclaimed coal mine spoil in the Rocky Mountains near Sparwood, British Columbia, Canada
+Vegetation and soil development on coal mine spoil at high elevation in the Canadian Rockies

 Published source details